 Reduce your debt

 Moving from a credit lifestyle to a savings lifestyle can help to improve your credit health, including your credit score.
-Paying down debt through savings can help you reduce your monthly bills, so you can put even more towards the things you love.

 Save up for big events